California State Water Project: Modern issues

-The existing SWP facilities are collectively known as Stage I. Stage II, which includes such works as the Peripheral Canal and Sites Reservoir, was to have been built beginning in the late 1970s and 1980s – but due to concerted opposition from Northern Californians, environmentalist groups and some economic interests, as well as the state's increasing debt, attempts to begin construction have all met with failure.
+The existing SWP facilities are collectively known as Stage I. Stage II, which includes such works as the Peripheral Canal and Sites Reservoir, was to have been built beginning in the late 1970s and 1980s – but due to concerted opposition from Northern Californians, environmentalist groups, and some economic interests, as well as the state's increasing debt, attempts to begin construction have all met with failure.
 Parties currently receiving SWP water are also opposed to its expansion, because water rates could be raised up to 300 percent to help pay for the cost.
 As a result, SWP capacity falls short by an average of 2 e6acre.ft each year; contractors only occasionally receive their full shares of water.

-The disparity of costs to the project's various constituents has been a frequent source of controversy.
+The disparity of costs to the project's various constituents has been a continuing concern.
 Although the overall average cost of SWP water is $147 per acre-foot ($119 per 1,000 m^{3}), agricultural users pay far less than their urban counterparts for SWP water.
 The Kern County Water Agency (the second largest SWP entitlement holder) pays around $45–50 per acre-foot ($36–41 per 1,000 m^{3}) of SWP water, which is mostly used for irrigation.
 The Metropolitan Water District of Southern California (the largest entitlement holder) pays $298 per acre-foot ($241 per 1,000 m^{3}).
 This basically means that cities are subsidizing the cost of farm water, even though the cities also provided primary funding for the construction of the SWP.

 In the early 1970s, the SWP system still had a lot of "surplus" – water supply developed through the construction of Oroville Dam, which was running unused to the Pacific Ocean because the water delivery infrastructure for Southern California had not yet been completed (and when it was, southern California was slow to use the water).
 The surplus water was given for irrigation in the San Joaquin Valley instead.
 Because the water would only be a temporary supply, farmers were advised to use it for seasonal crops (such as alfalfa or hay) rather than permanent crops such as orchards.
-Nevertheless, many farmers used the water to develop new permanent crops, creating a dependency on SWP water that is technically part of Southern California's entitlement, This is now causing tensions as Southern California continues to increase its use of SWP water, decreasing the amount of surplus available to the system, especially in years of drought.
+Nevertheless, many farmers used the water to develop new permanent crops, creating a dependency on SWP water that is technically part of Southern California's entitlement.
+This is now causing tensions as Southern California continues to increase its use of SWP water, decreasing the amount of surplus available to the system, especially in years of drought.